 Studies have shown that eating at night, as many nightshift workers do, impairs the body’s ability to process sugar, or glucose. (source)

-Less help in emergencies.
 If you’re working and a Code Blue or other emergency happens it may be just you and a few other staff members on the floor.
-You’ll have to work with who you have to quickly and efficiently provide the best care possible.
+You’ll have to work with the medical professionals that you have to quickly and efficiently provide the best care possible.

 Day shift vs night shift nurse: what’s the difference?

 The main difference between day shift and night shift is the work hours.
 In many cases day shift will start in the early morning, sometimes as early as 5am.
 Working night shift, you can definitely sleep in because your shift may not start until 7pm or later.

 The number of people on staff is another difference.
 During the day there are typically more people working, so you have more support if you need it.
 At night, there may only be a few nurses on staff and sometimes only one nurse on each floor.

 You’ll find that many of the test and procedures are completed during the day.
 With many departments closed at night.

 There’ll be less opportunities at night for patient education.
 But also less visibility for your nursing skills.